DaviSobrinho/Sensai/README.md

 - Solve quizzes and questions related to your career path
 - Get personalized insights about the job market and your growth
 - Track your learning progress over time
-- Automatically generate professional resumes
+- Assists and generates professional resumes
 - Background task handling and automation with **Inngest**
 - Data persistence using **Prisma ORM**